alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 beat two pro players from TeamLiquid, TLO (a Zerg player) and MaNa (a Protoss player).

 This made waves in both the Starcraft community and ML community.
-I fall *mostly* in the ML community, since I've barely played Starcraft II and it's been ages since I've played Brood War.
-However, as someone who's lightly followed Brood War and early SC2 pro play, I can provide some commentary about what this means for machine learning, with some Starcraft context added where it's appropriate.
+I fall *mostly* in the ML community, but like StarCraft as a game.
+I've barely played Starcraft II, but I played a lot of Brood War growing up, and I've lightly followed Brood War and SC2 pro play,

+As such, this is a two-part post.
+The first is a high-level overview of how I feel about AlphaStar and the impact it's had on Starcraft, and the second is a more detailed discussion of what AlphaStar means for machine learning.

-In other words, if you're interested about what AlphaStar means for Starcraft, you may want to read something else.
+In other words, if you're interested in deep dives into AlphaStar's strategy, you may want to read something else.
 I recommend [the analysis video by Artosis](https://www.youtube.com/watch?v=_YWmU-E2WFc) and [the commentary MaNa did over his own games](https://www.youtube.com/watch?v=zgIFoepzhIo).

-The [DeepMind blog post](https://deepmind.com/blog/alphastar-mastering-real-time-strategy-game-starcraft-ii/) for AlphaStar is pretty extensive, and although I will cover some of what's discussed there, I will not cover all of it, this is more of a companion piece.
+The [DeepMind blog post](https://deepmind.com/blog/alphastar-mastering-real-time-strategy-game-starcraft-ii/) for AlphaStar is pretty extensive, and although I will cover some of what's discussed there, I will not cover all of it.
+Please read that first, if you haven't already.

 The Initial Impact